AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 If you already execute the testexe with an incorrect key, you can receive the function.
 I know, it's a cheat, but with that we can validate the address.
-The main topic it's know the process of get the address and the usefull tools for that purpose.
+The main topic it's know the process of get the address and the useful tools for that purpose.

 Having the function address, now it's the time to compile our evildll.cpp file.